paalamugan/next13-tailwind-boilerplate/README.md

 Pro tips: if you need a project wide type checking with TypeScript, you can run a build with `<kbd>`Cmd`</kbd>` + `<kbd>`Shift`</kbd>` + `<kbd>`B`</kbd>` on Mac.

-### Contributions

-Everyone is welcome to contribute to this project.
-Feel free to open an issue if you have question or found a bug.
-Totally open to any suggestions and improvements.

 ### License

 Licensed under the MIT License, Copyright © 2023